ucquantum/momentum/README.md

 I hope to also write code, make videos, and continue to grow the potential educational impact of this repository.

 I am open to all suggestions and would love to start building a community.

+If you are interested (even if not part of uchicago) please email me at anandj@uchicago.edu

+(UChicago only): click [here](https://ucquantum.slack.com) for the slack